pardot/api-docs/docs/kb/api-version-3/export.md

 ### filter_by_updated_at

-Retrieves all prospect records with a `updated_at` value that is equal or greater than the `updated_after` argument and less than or equal to the `updated_before` argument.
+Retrieves all prospect records with a `updated_at` value that is greater than the `updated_after` argument and less than the `updated_before` argument.

 #### Abilities